 COSTS AND BENEFITS:

-The cost to participate in a Regional Squad session is $195 per session per participant.
+The cost to participate in a Regional Squad session is $130 for 9am-1pm sessions, and $195 for 10am-4pm sessions per session per participant.
+US Squash in coordination with the Regional Coaches will determine the length of each session depending on the region.
 This includes all coaching, meals, team apparel, and prizes.
 Participants are responsible for travel both to and from the venue.
 Players who register will be able to view their updated regional ranking prior to the October 17th, 2013, at 12:00pm EST entry deadline.
 If a player does not gain entry to a squad they will receive a full refund.